davidyu-ut/docs-simplicity-extensions/README.md

 # Simplicity Extensions

-This docSpace provides a guideline and examples to build a third-party SDK extension for Silicon Labs SDKs.
+Test changes This docSpace provides a guideline and examples to build a third-party SDK extension for Silicon Labs SDKs.

 An SDK (Software Development Kit) is a comprehensive software package that provides developers with the necessary tools, libraries, and resources to build applications for Silicon Labs' hardware platforms.